ManticoreGamesInc/platform-documentation/docs/scripting/best_practices.md

 # Best Practices

+ToDo: Why you shouldn't pollute the global namespace, why run order matters and how to structure your project to mitigate that, etc.

+## Miscellaneous

 ## _G vs require

 require() explicitly makes a script execute if it hasn't already, and only executes a given script once.